 Emirates & Oman

 In late March, I took a week-long cruise to explore the Emirates (Abu Dhabi and Dubai) and Oman (Muscat and Khasab).
-The highlight was visiting the Burj Khalifa, the world’s tallest building, and taking in the views from the “lounge” on the 154th floor.
+The highlight (and a bucket list item for me) was visiting the Burj Khalifa, the world’s tallest building, and taking in the views from the “lounge” on the 154th floor.
 Incredible!

 I spent five days in mid-March in Bursa, which is Türkiye’s fourth-largest city.
 I went primarily to attend the International Balkans Theatre Festival, which featured 11 productions from seven different countries.
 I ended up seeing shows from Türkiye, North Macedonia, and Kosovo as well as a Karagöz (shadow puppetry) performance.
 I also had plenty of time during the day to explore the city, particularly its historic Ottoman sites.